namiyousef/MLFirstPrinciples/MLFirstPrinciples/intro.md

 ## Intended Audience and Prerequisites

 This book is best thought of as a handbook, so it is appropriate for anyone who needs a refresher on ML models.
 It is also good for beginners, but they are advised to follow the relevant links for more detail if necessary, since the book is not exhaustive.

 In terms of prerequisites, you should have a basic familiarity with statistics, linear algebra and calculus.
+You should also be familiar with Python, or at least have a good knowledge of programming in another language.
+Occasionally I may use other languages (e.g. bash, R, etc.) but knowledge of them will not be necessary for understanding any implementations.

+## Setup

+For now, the setup process is manual.